djhmateer/djhmateer.github.io/_posts/2022-06-09-how to find and evaluate a niche.md

 [The Minimalist Entrepreneur: How great founders do more with less](https://www.amazon.co.uk/Minimalist-Entrepreneur-Great-Founders-More/dp/034943140X) Sahil Lavingia founder of Gumroad.
 [My blog review - unpublished](/2022/01/06/minimalist-entrepreneur)

 [Video - Jason Cohen WP Engine](https://www.youtube.com/watch?v=otbnC2zE2rw&t=3188s) 2013.
-Predictable acquision of customers, of recurring revenue, with annual prepay, in a good market, creates a cash machine
+Predictable acquisition of customers, of recurring revenue, with annual prepay, in a good market, creates a cash machine

 [Video - Rob Walling 2014 on Drip getting to $7k](https://www.youtube.com/watch?v=GLay7kksLtc) What this video is good at, is coming up with a strategy for the initial part of the SaaS based entprepreneurial process: